-Did you know that some antique fishing rods are worth up to $2000?
+Did you know that some antique fishing rods are worth up to $2000 or more?
 You may wonder, what exactly makes them that special?

 Whatever the reasons are, it’s not that hard to come across people who are passionate about collecting old yet precious stuff.

-Or if you are into collecting classic, old fishing rods, you need to be sure you’re paying for a valuable piece.
+If you collect classic, old fishing rods, you need to be sure you’re paying for a valuable piece.

 Are old fishing rods worth money?
 Yes!
 But only if they are valuable.
 And what brings value to them?
 Let’s find out.